 - iv.
 General Guidelines.
 Breastfeeding aids can only be given to breastfeeding participants of the Utah WIC Program. - a.
 They are provided free of charge to participants - b.
-Local agency WIC staff members can also use/be given any breastfeeding aids (electric pumps, SNS, pump kits, nipple shields/shells etc.) free of ehargecharge, except Single User Pumps- - v.
-If non-WIC members of the community, or non-WIC local agency staff members (staff that do not work for are not on WIC) inquire about breastfeeding aids, refer them to a local breast pump rental business where supplies can be purchased.
+Local agency WIC staff members can also use/be given any breastfeeding aids (electric pumps, SNS, pump kits, nipple shields/shells etc.) free of charge, except Single User Pumps - v.
+If non-WIC members of the community, or non-WIC local agency staff members (staff that do not work for WIC) inquire about breastfeeding aids, refer them to a local breast pump rental business where supplies can be purchased.
 Local agencies should develop their own lists of local suppliers.
-If there is no supplier in the area, contact the State Breastfeeding Coordinator or the manufacturer/supplier representatives listed below in the above Resource Guide. - vi.
+If there is no supplier in the area, contact the state breastfeeding coordinator or the manufacturer/supplier representatives listed below. - vi.
 Breastfeeding aids are not needed by all breastfeeding mothers.
 Most women, in normal circumstances, can establish and maintain lactation without using breastfeeding aids.
 For some women, hand expression meets their needs to maintain comfort or express milk for later feedings.
 For other women, use of breastfeeding aids is necessary to establish or maintain lactation during extended periods of separation between mother and baby.
 Additionally, other special needs may also exist. - vii.
-Breastfeeding aids are only issued when a Designated Breastfeeding Expert, CPA or a Senior Peer Counselor, has documented a need.
+Breastfeeding aids are only issued when a designated breastfeeding expert, CPA or a senior peer counselor has documented a need.
 To ensure cost effectiveness, local agencies must: - a.
 Provide instruction on hand expression to all lactating mothers if applicable (written materials and instructional video are available). - b.
 Instruct mothers to maintain equipment provided to them for future use. - viii.
 Women who are breastfeeding an infant(s) that they did not give birth to, may be certified to participate in the WIC Program as breastfeeding women and may receive benefits and breastfeeding aids until the infant is one year of age if exclusively or in-range breastfeeding.
 The postpartum birth mother who meets eligibility criteria is eligible to receive postpartum benefits even if her infant is being breastfed by a certified non-birth mother.

 ix.
 Women who are incarcerated, may be allowed to participate in the WIC Program and receive benefits, excluding food benefits.
-It is the discretion of the local WIC agency to allow breastfeeding aids to be loaned to this participant.
+It is the discretion of the local agency to allow breastfeeding aids to be loaned to this participant.
 The local agency would be expected to investigate the situation to see if the institution would allow the WIC participant to utilize the breastfeeding aid.

 Authorized staff must be trained appropriately on the use and issuance of all WIC purchased breastfeeding aids.
-Training includes reading the P & P Breastfeeding Aids document, reading the manufacturer's instruction information, viewing manufacturer's instructional video if available (optional) in and demonstrates assembly.
-The training documentation must be kept in the staff/peer counselor's training/module file in VISION.
-Instruction on the use and issuance of non-WIC purchased breastfeeding aids and pumps are permitted.
+Training includes reading the P & P Breastfeeding Aids document, reading the manufacturer's instruction information, viewing manufacturer's instructional video if available (optional) and demonstrates assembly.
+The training documentation must be kept in the staff training file in VISION.
+Instruction on the use of non-WIC purchased breastfeeding aids and pumps are permitted.